New Museum: New location (2007 to present)

 On December 1, 2007, the New Museum opened the doors to its new $50 million location at 235 Bowery, between Stanton and Rivington Streets.
 The seven-story 58,700-square-foot facility, designed by the Tokyo-based firm Sejima + Nishizawa/SANAA and the New York-based firm Gensler, has greatly expanded the museum's exhibitions and space.

 SANAA's design is chosen because it is in accord with the museum's mission—the flexibility of the building, its changeable atmosphere corresponds to the ever-changing nature of contemporary art.
 Its bold decision to put a stack of white boxes in the Bowery neighborhood and its success to achieve a harmonious symbiotic relationship between the two manifest the coexistence of different dynamic energy of contemporary culture.

 In April 2008, the museum's new building was named one of the architectural New Seven Wonders of the World by Conde Nast Traveler.
-The New Museum has been and will continue to be a crucial landmark of the Bowery district.
+The New Museum has been a landmark of the Bowery district.
 “Bowery embraces idiosyncrasy in an unprejudiced manner and we were determined to make the museum building feel like that”, as one of the directors of the museum puts it.
-The neighborhood appears to be a fearless confrontation with the convention image of downtown Manhattan—an adventurous spirit that the New Museum always sees itself searching for.
+The neighborhood appears to be a confrontation with the image of downtown Manhattan—a spirit that the New Museum always sees itself searching for.

 The Bowery location has gallery and events space, plus a Resource Center with books and computers for access to their main web site and digital archive.
 The New Museum Digital Archive is an online resource that provides accessibility to primary sources from exhibitions, publications, and programs.
 The archive holds 7,500 written and visual materials for artists and researchers to access.
 The New Museum Digital Archive's database is searchable through 4,000 artists, curators, and organizations connected to New Museum exhibitions, performances, and publications.